MFOSSociety/MINN/README.md

 Unfortunately, Wi-Fi signal strength measurements are extremely noisy, so there is ongoing research focused on making more accurate systems by using statistics to filter out the inaccurate input data.

+## Accuracy

+Anything around ~10 meters or more should get >99% accuracy.

+It is the most robust when you switch locations and train in turn.
+E.g. first in Spot A, then in Spot B then start again with A. Doing this in spot A, then spot B and then immediately using "predict" will yield spot B as an answer usually.
+The effect of this temporal overfitting disappears over time.
+And, in fact, this is only a real concern for the very short distances.
+Just take a sample after some time in both locations and it should become very robust.

+Surprisingly, vertical difference in location is typically even more distinct than horizontal differences.

 ## Installation

 #### Step 1: (Cloning the Repository)